plainq/servekit/README.md

 # The `servkit` helps to build APIs.

-Is a set of well-tested (or not well 🤭) reusable components to speedup dat-to-day development of HTTP and gRPC APIs.
+Is a set of well-tested (or not well 🤭) reusable components to speedup day-to-day development of HTTP and gRPC APIs.

 ## On the shoulders of giants